 Electioneering: A person commits an offense if, during the voting period and within 100 feet of an outside door through which a voter may enter the building in which a polling place is located, the person loiters or electioneers for or against any candidate, measure, or political party.
 The term electioneering includes the posting, use, or distribution of political signs or literature.
 Electioneering within the prohibited distance and time period is a Class C misdemeanor.

-Election Identification Certificate (EIC): A form of identification issued by the department of public safety to individuals who do not already have an acceptable form of photo identification to present when voting.
+Election Identification Certificate (EIC): A form of identification issued by the Texas Department of Public Safety to individuals who have not obtained one of the other six forms of acceptable form of photo identification to present when voting.
 To qualify for an EIC, an applicant must be a U.S. citizen, a Texas resident, eligible to vote in Texas (show VR certificate or submit VR application when applying for the EIC), and be 17 years and 10 months or older.

 Election Judge: Also, “Presiding Election Judge” or “Presiding Judge.”
 The presiding judge is in charge of and responsible for the management and conduct of the election at the polling place of the election precinct that the judge serves.